 D. Document that current municipal planning seeks to provide additional bird habitat.

-An ad hoc committee, the Urban Forestry Commission, which includes community members, was formed in December 2015 to create a butterfly/hummingbird garden in the Clay Street Nature Park.
+An ad hoc committee of the Urban Forestry Commission, which includes community members, was formed in December 2015 to create a butterfly/hummingbird garden in the Clay Street Nature Park.
 This community-planted-and-managed garden was installed in 2016 and is intended to provide food for hummingbirds and insects and serve as an educational native planting resource for the community.
 In 2017 more native plants were planted and most non-natives were removed and even more importantly, two oak trees were planted in the park.

 In 2017 the Urban Forestry Commission began working with the city to restore Walton Oaks Park, which is an oak savannah remnant.
 We invited two restoration experts to give us advice on how to proceed and began working to remove invasive plants, like buckthorn, mulberry, garlic mustard and so forth.
 We utilized many volunteers from both the university and the community in this effort.
 This will be an ongoing project and eventually will showcase native wildflowers and plants and provide a bird friendly habitat for bird watchers as well as preserving the magnificent bur oaks some of which are estimated to be more than 300 years old.